repocho/raml-mocker/README.md

 TODO
 ---
-There are lots of things TODO, this plugin is only the first step in the RAML generation and the SCHEMA generation.
+If you have an improvement please open an issue.
 If you want to colaborate do not hesitate to request it or do a fork + pull requests.
+I'll be gratefully.

 Part of the schema.js code is based in [json-schema-mock].